 Finally, late last night, I gave into temptation and clicked on the LA Times link, which led me to the abstract of the study.
 And before I even got into the full-text, by looking at the numbers and methodology reported in the abstract, I was…deeply embarrassed.

-This study used a ridiculous methodology to determine how often people ate red meat – they used a food frequency questionnaire, something I was taught in school should never be used alone to assess a person’s actual food intake.
+This study used a problematic methodology to determine how often people ate red meat – they used a food frequency questionnaire, something I was taught in school should never be used alone to assess a person’s actual food intake.
 It’s simply not precise enough – it is only a rough guesstimate, and it is vulnerable to faulty memory, to misunderstanding food amounts, and to embarrassment or shame.

 Even if you gave a person a food frequency questionnaire every single day for the duration of the study, it would not be great data.